kotlin-magazine/kotlin-magazine/README.md

 More variants - as for professional printing - can be found here:
 [Latest Release (1.0.0)](https://github.com/kotlin-magazine/kotlin-magazine/releases/tag/1.0.0)

+## Follow us

+Follow us on [Twitter](https://x.com/funcode_mag) and [Mastodon](https://mastodon.social/@funcode_mag)!
+We're looking forward to chatting with you!

+Also: if you happen to be at KotlinConf 2024 in Copenhagen, just find us at the conference! 🙌

 ## History

 It started out as a cover of an imaginary "Kotlin Today Magazine" as an April's fools on April 1st, 2024, on [kotlintoday.com](https://kotlintoday.com/):